Well-calibrated from factory, Wide colour gamut, FreeSync support, Great contrast and good brightness distribution for its size

 Most might consider this monitor’s main asset its enormous size.
 However, long-term use reveals that it has a lot more appeal than simple real estate.
 One of the strongest traits a monitor can have is versatility and the EW3270U delivers in spades.
 Its well-balanced colour rendition and wide colour gamut flatter multi-media and casual, if not professional, photo and video editing work.
 Meanwhile, enhanced saturation makes the image pop and a high contrast ratio provides depth and shadow detail that competing IPS panels can’t match.

 HDR support is very welcome even if the panel isn’t capable of fully reproducing it, then again, no models around this price are.
 For the frequent gamer, FreeSync, effective overdrive and lower response times create a close to ideal experience.
 To counterbalance this argument, viewing angles are just average and maximum brightness could be higher.
 Though calibration, gamma and grey scale performance are terrific, saturation is a touch overcooked for precise work.
 Still, the monitor provides a strong viewing experience, immersing with its size and compelling with its focus on strengths that lie outside the spec sheet.

-The EW3270U is available from Amazon (International) for $699 USD at the time of writing.
+The EW3270U is available from Amazon (International) for $699 USD and Amazon (Australia) for $850 AUD at the time of writing.
 Please see my affiliate link for the most updated pricing, availability and configurations.